Factbox: Ohio farm owner had exotic, dangerous menagerie

 Here is a list of the wild animals officials say Terry Thompson, 62, released from his private preserve this week before he committed suicide.

-As of Wednesday afternoon, 49 of the animals had been killed and buried on the farm, six had been recaptured and one remained missing, officials said.
+As of Wednesday afternoon, 48 of the animals had been killed and buried on the farm, six had been recaptured and two remained missing, officials said.

 18 Bengal tigers Dead